Saudi Arabia: Biodiversity

 The Arabian horse is native to Arabia, and an important element of traditional Arabian folklore.

 Saudi Arabia is home to five terrestrial ecoregions: Arabian Peninsula coastal fog desert, Southwestern Arabian foothills savanna, Southwestern Arabian montane woodlands, Arabian Desert, and Red Sea Nubo-Sindian tropical desert and semi-desert.
 Wildlife includes the Arabian leopard, Arabian wolf, striped hyena, mongoose, baboon, Cape hare, sand cat, and jerboa.
 Animals such as gazelles, oryx, leopards and cheetahs were relatively numerous until the 19th century, when extensive hunting reduced these animals almost to extinction.
 The culturally important Asiatic lion occurred in Saudi Arabia until the late 19th century before it was hunted to extinction in the wild.
 Birds include falcons (which are caught and trained for hunting), eagles, hawks, vultures, sandgrouse, and bulbuls.
 There are several species of snakes, many of which are venomous.
 Domesticated animals include the legendary Arabian horse, Arabian camel, sheep, goats, cattle, donkeys, chickens, etc.

 The Red Sea is a rich and diverse ecosystem with more than 1,200 species of fish around 10% of which are endemic.
 This also includes 42 species of deep water fish.
 The rich diversity is partly owed to the 2000 km of coral reef extending along the coastline; these fringing reefs are largely formed of stony acropora and porites corals.
 The reefs form platforms and sometimes lagoons along the coast and occasional other features such as cylinders (such as the Blue Hole at Dahab).
 These coastal reefs are also visited by pelagic species, including some of the 44 species of shark.
 There are many offshore reefs including several atolls.
 Many of the unusual offshore reef formations defy classic (i.e., Darwinian) coral reef classification schemes and are generally attributed to the high levels of tectonic activity that characterize the area.

 Reflecting the country's dominant desert conditions, plant life mostly consists of herbs, plants, and shrubs that require little water.
-The date palm (Phoenix dactylifera) is widespread.
+The date palm (Phoenix dactylifera) is widespread, and is a national symbol.